bstadick/MauiNUnitRunner/README.md

 ## Future Enhancements

 The following are planned future enhancements in the general order of priority.
-Contributions towards
+Contributions towards any of these objectives is welcome per the Contributing guidelines in the section below.

 - User interface beautification
 - Updating overall results when child tests are ran individually.